BraydenAC/510-HIPA-AI/README.md

 Data was collected via scraper in a randomized collection method, with only text blocks that met a predetermined search criteria being collected.

-This Dataset consists of 2084 seperate elements
+This Dataset consists of 2084 separate elements

 # How to replicate data collection